MicrosoftDocs/well-architected/well-architected/ai/user-input-ethics-security.md

 ## Anurag's (SME & area co-lead) seed material

 ### Intro

 Situation: A media entertainment company aims to enhance its content recommendation system by implementing responsible AI practices.
 The goal is to ensure that the AI algorithms used are fair, transparent, and inclusive, promoting diverse content while respecting user privacy and maintaining robust data security measures.

 Use Case: Implementing Responsible AI for Content Recommendation Systems in a Media Entertainment Company.
-This use case involves ensuring that the AI algorithms used for recommending content to users are fair, transparent, and do not reinforce harmful biases.
+This use case involves ensuring that the AI algorithms used for recommending content to users are fair, transparent, and don't reinforce harmful biases.
 The goal is to provide diverse and inclusive content recommendations while respecting user privacy and maintaining data security.

 ### Considerations